-Throughout the term emphasis will be placed on understanding the fundamental aspects of literature and argumentation and how they can be applied to writing critical essays with in-text documentation in Modern Language Association format.
-An in-class essay will also be required.
+Throughout the term emphasis will be placed on understanding the fundamental aspects of argumentation and how they can be applied to writing both primary and secondary source essays using the Modern Language Association format.
+Four in-class essays, including the final competency exam, will also be required.
 In addition to extensive writing assignments, there will be significant reading.
-During weeks fifteen and sixteen, students will concentrate on final portfolio preparation.
-Students should save all written work.
+During weeks fifteen and sixteen, students will concentrate on final portfolio preparation, meaning students should save all written and graded work.